 Benefits | Affordable Care Act

-In order to avoid potential penalties, it is important for ALEs to understand how to determine which employees are “fulltime” under the ACA and should be eligible for benefits.
+In order to avoid potential penalties, it is important for ALEs to understand how to determine which employees are "full time" under the ACA and should be eligible for benefits.

 A full-time employee is an individual reasonably expected to work at least 30 hours per week.
 For this purpose, "hours" include each hour for which an employee is paid or entitled to payment for performing duties for the employer or entitled to payment even if no work is done (e.g. holiday, vacation or sick time).

-Employees with variable hours may also be considered fulltime, benefits eligible employees if they work an average of 30 hours or more per week during a look-back measurement period.
-Temporary (short-term) employees and seasonal employees may also be considered full time.
+Employees with variable hours may also be considered full time, benefits eligible employees if they work an average of 30 hours or more per week during a look-back measurement period.
+Temporary (short-term) employees and seasonal employees may also be considered full-time.

-The ACA defines an employee as variable hour if, based on the facts and circumstances on the employee's start date, an employer cannot determine whether the employee is reasonably expected to work an average of at least 30 hours per week during the initial measurement period because the employee's hours are variable or uncertain.
+The ACA defines an employee as variable hour employee if, based on the facts and circumstances on the employee's start date, an employer cannot determine whether the employee is reasonably expected to work an average of at least 30 hours per week during the initial measurement period because the employee's hours are variable or uncertain.

-An ALE (who is using the look-back measurement method) will generally not be liable for ACA employer shared responsibility penalties if it fails to offer health coverage to seasonal employees during an initial Measurement Period, even if those employees end up working full-time hours during that Measurement Period (unless a short cycle lookback Measurement Period is used and such employees remain employed into the subsequent Stability Period).
+An ALE (who is using the look-back measurement method) will generally not be liable for ACA employer shared responsibility penalties if it fails to offer health coverage to seasonal employees during an initial Measurement Period, even if those employees end up working full-time hours during that Measurement Period (unless a short cycle look back Measurement Period is used and such employees remain employed into the subsequent Stability Period).
 ALEs will apply the initial Measurement Period to seasonal employees, even if they are expected to work more than 30 hours per week when they are hired.

 In certain unusual instances, an employee can still be considered a seasonal employee even if the seasonal employment is extended in a particular year beyond what is customary.
 For example, if golf instructors at a resort have a customary period of annual employment of six months, but are asked in a particular year to work an additional month because of an unusually long season, they would still be considered seasonal employees.

 Seasonal Employee and Seasonal Worker.
 The terms "seasonal employee" and "seasonal worker" are used in the employer shared responsibility provisions in two different contexts.
 The term "seasonal employee" is relevant for determining an employee's status as a full-time employee under the look-back measurement method.
-The term "seasonal worker" is relevant for the ALE calculation (please refer to the ACA Fact Sheet – ALE Calculation).|
+The term "seasonal worker" is relevant for the ALE calculation (please refer to the ALE Calculation).

 Temporary employees (referred to as short-term employees under the ACA), are those employees hired into a position that is less than 12 months in length.
 The IRS has confirmed that there is not an exemption under the IRC Section 4980H penalties for temporary, short-term employees (unless the employee meets all of the seasonal employee requirements as outlined above).